 POCT testing is not available for hair drug testing.

 Once the sample is collected, a chain of custody is complete and the sample is sent directly to the laboratory for initial screening.
-Health and Hearing Conservation Consultants utilizes the services of Gamma Dyanacare Medical Laboratories which has a full lab in London, Ontario.
+Health Conservation Consultants utilizes the services of Dynacare Medical Laboratories which has a full lab in London, Ontario.

 If the worker has a negative drug screen, results are typically available within 24-48 hours of collection.